-The Active Star generates a tone only if an error has occurred.
-In addition to internal errors, errors could also result from operator mistakes, but these are usually not supported by any message in Braille.
+The Actilino generates a tone only if an error has occurred.
+In addition to internal errors, errors can also result from operator mistakes, but these are usually not indicated by any message in Braille.

-5.1.10.14.2 Warnings (W)
+5.1.12.11.2 (W)arnings

-The Active Star generates a tone only in case of errors or warnings.
+The Actilino generates a tone only in case of warnings.

-5.1.10.14.3 action Confirmations (C)
+5.1.12.11.3 action (C)onfirmations

-The Active Star plays a sound signal if a complex action, such as opening a file in the editor, has been successful.
+The Actilino plays a sound signal if a complex action, such as opening a file in the Editor, has been successful.

-5.1.10.14.4 Battery warning (B)
+5.1.12.11.4 Battery warning

-If the power supply of the battery reaches a critical value, the Active Star reminds you to save your data in time and recharge your battery every minute.
-If the capacity of the battery is known by the Active Star, the alert will be played when the estimated runtime is less than 30 minutes.
-Whether the battery capacity is known can be seen at the menu item info.
-If the battery had been removed and put in again, the capacity can only be determined by a battery calibration.
-Therefore, the battery has to be discharged and then recharged again in a long process.
+If the power supply of the battery reaches a critical value, the Actilino reminds you to save your data in time and recharge your battery every minute.
+If the capacity of the battery is known by the Actilino, the alert will be played when the estimated runtime is less than 30 minutes.
+Whether the battery capacity is known can be seen in the menu (I)nfo.